Task Force Illini, multinational partners conduct planning course

 |0

-This work, Task Force Illini, multinational partners conduct planning course [Image 2 of 2], by CPL Shaylin Quaid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Illini, multinational partners conduct planning course, by CPL Shaylin Quaid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT